1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 ---

-### 12.6.1 Substitute for a Room Unit (Arduino Uno, LAN shield, DHT22, display, push button switch)
+### 12.6.1 Substitute for a Room Unit (Arduino Uno, LAN Shield, DHT22, Display, Push Button Switch)
 The member *„Andreas29"* of the German FHEM forum has built a substitute for a room unit, based on an Arduino Uno.
 Besides the data from a DHT22 sensor, the current state of function of the heating system is displayed on a 4x20 LCD.
 With a little push button he imitates the function of the presence button of a common room unit.

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/Raumgerät_light_innen.jpg">